vtexdocs/help-center-content/docs/known-issues/en/productinsertsku-control-is-not-following-the-set-order-of-the-product-registry.md

 ---
-title: $product.InsertSku control is not following the set order of the product registry
+title: '$product.InsertSku control is not following the set order of the product registry'
 id: laM7GlhASOuGisu2e8KGO
 status: PUBLISHED
 createdAt: 2018-01-11T20:32:44.037Z